 1) The credit card must be a Visa, Mastercard, American Express, Diners or JCB card and does not need to be a card held by the applicant.
 Check card and debit card is not acceptable.

-2) ImmiAccount is an online service run by the Department of Immigration and Border Protection and an account can be created at http://www.border.gov.au/immiaccount
+2) ImmiAccount is an online service run by the Department of Home Affairs and an account can be created at http://www.homeaffairs.gov.au/immiaccount

 3) You can have you health examination either before or after submitting your visa application.
 Detailed information on health examination can be found at Health Examination for Visa Applicants

 4) Online Working Holiday visa application can be lodged at www.homeaffairs.gov.au/Trav/Visa/Appl/Working-holiday